 Keith Wannamaker, CAGO

 A South Carolina native, Keith studied organ with William Bates at the University of South Carolina and Larry Smith at Indiana University.
-Following a career as a software engineer in the San Francisco bay area and London, UK, he began flying regional airline jets for an American Airlines subsidiary.
-He currently serves as a captain on the Bombardier (now Mitsubishi) CRJ-700 and -900 aircraft.
+He is a software engineer and aviation enthusiast.
 A flight instructor, Keith has earned a variety of FAA ratings in seaplanes, gliders, and helicopters.
 He is experienced with the Hauptwerk virtual organ software, and he and his wife, Sarah, enjoy playing their 1903 III/38 Cavaillé-Coll Notre Dame de Metz organ.
 Keith published an article in The American Organist on the construction of this instrument.
-They live in Greer with their young son and daughter.
+They live in Greer with their young son and two daughters.